 If a home refresh is in the cards for 2018, we’ve got plenty to get you inspired.
-Our team from The Studio at One Kings Lane tackled makeovers both large and small this year—and each is brimming with ideas you can use in your own space.
+Our team from One Kings Lane Interior Design tackled makeovers both large and small this year—and each is brimming with ideas you can use in your own space.
 Check out a few of our favorites below (click through to see all the photos from each project!).

 A Blogger’s Nautical Retreat

 Will Taylor of the blog Bright.Bazaar purchased his first home, in the charming town of Bellport, NY.
-After renovating the structure from top to bottom, Will and husband Toby Taylor-Willis called on The Studio to help decorate the rooms in charming nautical style.
+After renovating the structure from top to bottom, Will and husband Toby Taylor-Willis called on One Kings Lane Interior Design to help decorate the rooms in charming nautical style.
 “We were keen to create a space that would feel like a tonic from the fast pace of city life,” says Will, and the end result does just that.

 MyDomaine’s Sleek NYC Office

-Editors Sophie Miura and Gabrielle Savoie of lifestyle website MyDomaine worked with The Studio to create a work environment with polish and personality.
+Editors Sophie Miura and Gabrielle Savoie of lifestyle website MyDomaine worked with One Kings Lane Interior Design to create a work environment with polish and personality.
 “We’ve definitely noticed morale in the office lift,” Sophie says.
 “It’s a place people enjoy coming to every day.”

 Lucy Liu’s Family-Friendly Playroom

-When actress and artist Lucy Liu sought a playroom for her young son that she’d love too, she tapped The Studio at One Kings Lane to blend kid-friendly details with sophisticated style.
+When actress and artist Lucy Liu sought a playroom for her young son that she’d love too, she tapped our Interior Design team to blend kid-friendly details with sophisticated style.
 The finished space works just as well for playtime and story time and as it does for grown-up hangout time.

 Mindy Kaling’s Poolside Oasis